jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 {1}, Sacrifice this artifact: Draw a card.
 ---
 Verso: We’ll trade you.
 Urrie for this, uh... lovely portrait of you.
-Francois: Is that s’posed to be ME?!
+François: Is that s’posed to be ME?!
 Esquie: I think we captured your essence beautifully.
 ```